lukasmartinelli/lukasmartinelli.github.io/_posts/2014-07-04-cloud-storage-apis-compared.md

 One Drive    | Not supported     | Not supported
 Sugar Sync   | Not supported     | Not supported

-It seems that using the HTTP Range header for specifying partial downloads is best practice.
-Therefore Box, One Drive and Sugar Sync should implement this functionality.
 Dropbox let's you include metadata about the file (even though metadata is a separate ressource, which is a bit inconsistent).
 Every provider returns the raw file data (without mixed metadata) so consumers don't have to worry about encoding.

 ### Examples